francistor/igor/doc/Intro.md

 ### RadiusClient

 The `RadiusClient` is a thin wrapper to manage `RadiusClientSockets`.
 A `RadiusClientSocket` is created for each origin UDP port.
 The `RadiusClientSocket` sends the requests to the upstream servers, generating the corresponding radius identifier and keeping track of the outstanding requests, to be matched with the answers and generating timeouts when needed.

+## Writting CDR

+### BigQuery

+ If the execution is not in a Google Virtual Machine, the environment variable `IGOR_CLOUD_CREDENTIALS` must point to a valid credentials file